Jodaviro/Jodaviro/README.md

 # Hi, I’m @Jodaviro 👋
-I’m studying really hard to become an amazing web developer very soon.🚀
+I’m studying really hard to become an amazing web developer .🚀

-I’m currently learning backend with Django and other cool stuff.
+I’m currently learning backend develop with Python and other cool stuff.

 This are the tecnologies I'have learned so far:💪
 - Git and Github